viewflow/viewflow/README.md

 # Viewflow
 **The Django extension for perfectionists with yesterday’s deadlines.**

-Viewflow is the reusable library that makes it easy to build business applications fast.
-Viewflow helps to implement collaboration, and approval workflows, CRUD, and reporting.
+Viewflow is a reusable library that makes it easy to build business applications fast.
+Viewflow helps to implement collaboration and approval workflows, CRUD, and reporting.

 The goal of Viewflow to stay small, flexible, and let you create Django applications as quickly as with no-code solutions.

-Viewflow has the pre-built UI, and assumes that you could implement your own.
+Viewflow has a pre-built UI and assumes that you can implement your own.

 [![travis-svg]][travis] [![requirements-svg]][requirements] [![pypi-version]][pypi] [![py-versions]][pypi]

 Viewflow comes in two flavors:
-- Open-source library with only non-opinionated core classes allows you to build your custom solution on top.
+- Open-source library with only non-opinionated core classes that allows you to build your custom solution on top.
 - PRO: Reference functionality implementation.
-Integrated with 3d-party Django packages included.
+Integrated with third-party Django packages included.

 <img src="assets/ShipmentProcess.png" alt="drawing" width="600"/>

 ## Installation

-Viewflow works with Python 3.7 or greater, and Django 3.1+
+Viewflow works with Python 3.7 or greater and Django 3.1+

 Viewflow: